 These little desserts are always impressive.
 They are perfect for weddings and baby showers and any other party you can think of.
 They can be eaten without a fork and don’t get any plates dirty (like traditional cheesecake).
 Don’t get me wrong.
 I will never turn down a piece of regular cheesecake.
 As long as somebody else makes it.

-- Mix all the other ingredients (except the fruit topping) until light and fluffy.
+Mix all the other ingredients on low speed using a hand mixer (except the fruit topping) until creamy.

 Spoon into the cupcake liners, filling each about 2/3 full.